CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/update-k8s-extensions.png "Update Az k8s extensions")

 1. Now, you can check the status of the Kubernetes cluster by running ```microk8s.status``` in **ubuntu-k8s** VM.
-You can proceed further if the status is running.
-If it is in a stopped state, you may have to run ```microk8s start``` command to restart the Kubernetes cluster.
+To check the status once the command is executed, you have to scroll up to top of the output to view the status.
+If the status is **microk8s is running**, you can proceed to the next step.
+But, if it is in a stopped state, you have to run ```microk8s start``` command to restart the Kubernetes cluster.

    - Command to check the status of the Kubernetes cluster
      ```